KeepSafe/dexcount-gradle-plugin/README.md

 - `verbose`: When true, the output file will also be printed to the build's standard output.
 - `maxTreeDepth`: Sets the max number of package segments in the output - i.e. when set to 2, counts stop at `com.google`, when set to 3 you get `com.google.android`, etc.  "Unlimited" by default.
 - `teamCityIntegration`: When true, Team City integration strings will be printed.
+- `enableForInstantRun`: When true, count methods even for Instant Run builds.
+False by default.

 ## Use with Jenkins Plot Plugin